After Windows 10 upgrade, do these seven things immediately | ZDNet

 Both types of accounts are free.
 If you're worried about privacy, set up a new Microsoft account and use it exclusively for this purpose and don't associate the @outlook.com address with any other service.

 To set up 2FA for a Microsoft account, sign in at https://account.live.com/proofs.
-There, you can turn on two-step verification, configure a mobile authenticator app, and manage trusted devices.
+There, using the options shown here, you can turn on two-step verification, configure a mobile authenticator app, and manage trusted devices.

 (That's just one of several handy shortcuts for managing a Microsoft account.
 For more, see Windows 10 tip: Take control of Microsoft account security and privacy settings.)